Protect Your Downside By Following a Clear-Cut Day Trading System:

 Developing a Day Trading System – Start Thinking in Probabilities Instead of Possibilities:

 As you enter the market, it’s easy to get distracted by all of the possibilities.
 There’s stocks, options, ETF’s, day trading, swing trading, long-term investing, and much more.
 There’s an unlimited number of paths you can potentially go down.
 But you simply can’t be a jack-of-all-trades day trader.
 By trying to follow every move in every part of the financial markets, you’ll fail to capitalize on any of them.
-Random and undisciplined traders embrace this world world of noise and confusion, usually because it brings them thrill and excitement, but it comes at the expense of long-lasting, consistent trading success.
+Random and undisciplined traders embrace this world of noise and confusion, usually because it brings them thrills and excitement, but it comes at the expense of long-lasting, consistent trading success.
 If you truly want durable day trading success, you have to hone in on something specific (a certain setup, indicator, etc.) and develop a positive expectancy system.

 The key is to treat trading like a science experiment.
 You create a hypothesis based on technical and/or fundamental analysis (price patterns, trends, performance ratios, etc.) that you think will improve the odds of achieving a favorable result (a profitable trade).
 Every trade you execute is simply a data point, and after a large enough number of trades, you can use the overall results to calculate the effectiveness of your system.
 Constant strategy-hopping and other random behaviors will invalidate your data, never allowing you to figure out what works and what doesn’t.
 So it’s important to be consistent, otherwise your actions will only lengthen your path to success.
 It’s not about making one extremely profitable, unrepeatable trade.
 It’s about systematically executing a repeatable strategy that generates consistent, steady profits over-and-over again.
 Pinpointing probabilistic outcomes positions you for long-term success.